 Interest income and paid-in-kind interest income: Interest income is recorded on the accrual basis to the extent that such amounts are expected to be collected.
-The Company has loans in the portfolio that contain a payment-in-kind ("PIK") provision.
+The Company has loans in the portfolio that contain a payment-in-kind interest ("PIK interest") provision.
 The PIK interest, which represents contractually deferred interest added to the loan balance that is generally due at maturity, is recorded on the accrual basis to the extent that such amounts are expected to be collected.
 PIK interest is not accrued if the Company does not expect the issuer to be able to pay all principal and interest when due.

-Non-accrual investments: Generally, when interest and/or principal payments on a loan become 90 days or more past due, or if the Company otherwise does not expect the borrower to be able to service its debt and other obligations, the Company will place the loan on non-accrual status, and will generally cease recognizing interest income and PIK interest on that loan for financial reporting purposes.
+Non-accrual investments: Management reviews all loans that become 90 days or more past due, or when there is reasonable doubt that principal or interest will be collected, for possible placement on non-accrual status.
+When the Company otherwise does not expect the borrower to be able to service its debt and other obligations, the Company will place the loan on non-accrual status and will generally cease recognizing interest income and PIK interest on that loan for financial reporting purposes.
 Interest payments received on non-accrual loans may be recognized as income or applied to principal depending upon management's judgment.
 The Company writes off any previously accrued and uncollected cash interest when it is determined that interest is no longer considered collectible.
 The Company may elect to cease accruing PIK interest and continue accruing interest income in cases where a loan is currently paying its interest income but, in management's judgment, there is a reasonable likelihood of principal loss on the loan.
 Non-accrual loans are returned to accrual status when the borrower's financial condition improves such that management believes current interest and principal payments are expected to be collected.